Neil Hillman: Recent work

 Hillman has continued to work outside of the post-production studio in Australia, and abroad, as an Audio Director.
-In 2023 he Supervised and Mixed two series of Love Island USA, in Fiji, for ITV America; and he has been engaged as an Audio Mixer on diverse, day-to-day Australian sports programming such as boxing, cricket, greyhound racing, netball, rugby union and rugby league, for broadcasters such as Fox, ESPN, SEN and Kayo.
+In 2023, he sound supervised and mixed two series of Love Island USA, in Fiji, for ITV America; and he has been engaged as an audio mixer on diverse, day-to-day Australian sports programming such as boxing, cricket, greyhound racing, netball, rugby union, rugby league and Supercross, for broadcasters such as Channel 7, Fox, ESPN, SEN and Kayo.